Challenges in Marketplace Development and How to Overcome Them

 1. Building a Critical Mass of Users

 One of the biggest hurdles in marketplace development is the classic "chicken-and-egg" problem.
-Marketplaces rely on two user groups—buyers and sellers.
-Without enough sellers, buyers won’t find value in your platform, and without buyers, sellers won’t be motivated to join.
+Marketplaces rely on two user groups—buyers and sellers (or service providers)—to function effectively.
+Without enough sellers, buyers won’t find value in the platform, and without buyers, sellers won’t be motivated to join.

 How to Overcome It: